 "Something that keeps the competition out.
-To use the 'economic moat' term that Warren Buffet coined back in 1986, I look for companies with a moat to protect them against their peers.
+To use the 'economic moat' term that Warren Buffet coined, I look for companies with a moat to protect them against their peers.
 Once I have found these, I then try to invest in them at, or below, their intrinsic value."